sszobaer/demo-web/README.md

+# demo-web
-# demo-webHi everyone,
+Hi everyone,

-This project/website is currently in progress.
+<strong>This project/website is currently in progress.
 It's not the final version yet, but I am working hard to complete it as soon as possible.
-Thank you for your patience and stay tuned for the full release!
+Thank you for your patience and stay tuned for the full release!</strong>